Fedami/powerrevshell---rev.ps1/README.md

 # Introduction

-A small reverse shell project that i build during my university intership.\
+A small windows reverse shell project that i build during my university intership.\
 It is written with Python and Powershell.\
 33333333333333333333333333333333333333333 but also 7 (\~^-^)\~